-Steven Spielberg probably would have got the inspiration for his movie Avtaar from there only.
+Steven Spielberg probably would have gotten the inspiration for his movie Avtaar from there only.
 The magic of the coral reef takes you to another level.

-Great Barrier Reef in Australia, is the largest coral reef in the world, which can be seen even from outer space.
-The coral ecosystem provides a habitat for a variety of marine animals, including shrimps, starfish, crabs, clams, snails, fishes, etc.
+The Great Barrier Reef in Australia is the largest coral reef in the world, which can be seen even from outer space.
+The coral ecosystem provides a habitat for various marine animals, including shrimps, starfish, crabs, clams, snails, fishes, etc.

 One special mention goes to Wrasse, which is a coral reef fish.
-I was particularly enamored by this enormous fish.
-At first sight, I was overwhelmed by the sheer size of this fish, but in few seconds the gentle fish captivated my attention.
+This enormous fish particularly enamored me.
+At first sight, I was overwhelmed by the sheer size of this fish, but in a few seconds, the gentle fish captivated my attention.

-Wally Maori Wrasse is a local celebrity in the Australian waters, not only for its good looks but also for its friendliness, and for being the complete opposite of camera shyness.
-Any tourist or diver taking the plunge in the great barrier reef cannot escape taking a photograph with this colorful gentle giant.
+Wally Maori Wrasse is a local celebrity in the Australian waters, not only for their good looks but also for their friendliness and being the complete opposite of camera shyness.
+Any tourist or diver taking the plunge into the Great Barrier Reef cannot escape taking a photograph with this colorful, gentle giant.

-The humphead wrasse can grow over 180 cms and live up to 30 years.
+The humphead wrasse can grow over 180 cm and live up to 30 years.
 Another interesting aspect of this friendly fish is that it is a protogynous hermaphrodite.
-When they are 4-6 years old some females wrasse can transition into males.
+When they are 4-6 years old, some females can transition into males.

 These fishes are extremely significant to coral reef health.
 They feed on one of the enemies of the coral reef, crown-of-thorns starfish, and therefore keep populations of this damaging coral reef predator in check.
-They also like eating on other small reef fish, mollusks, sea urchins, and shrimp, which many times is used as bait by tour guides and underwater photographers.
+They also like eating other small reef fish, mollusks, sea urchins, and shrimp, which are often used as bait by tour guides and underwater photographers.

-Whenever you visit the great barrier reef in the Queensland state of Australia, while apart from corals not sure if you will spot other marine animals, but Wally Maori Wrasse’s inquisitiveness will make sure that they will surely come to say hello.
+Whenever you visit the Great Barrier Reef in the Queensland state of Australia, you are not sure if you will spot other marine animals.
+Still, Wally Maori Wrasse’s curiosity will ensure they will surely come to say hello.

-Recently I came to know that the humphead wrasse is listed as an endangered species because of its demand from China, Hong Kong, and Southeast Asia.
+Provided humans do not extinct them, I learned that the humphead wrasse is listed as an endangered species because of its demand from China, Hong Kong, and Southeast Asia.